Skip to content

 MemberDescription

-.update(fn)Receive a shallow copy of current state; return value replaces it
+.update(fn)Receive current state; return value replaces it

 .reset()Restore the original initial state